 - c.
 Factors Affecting the Scope and Level of Review.
 This section discusses the factors affecting the risk-informed decisions regarding the appropriate scope and level of review.
 The discussion is intended to be detailed enough to assess the level and focus of the review and support the Project Delivery Team (PDT) and vertical team decisions regarding the appropriate level of review.
-Issues are addressed as follows: - Project Cost: The estimated total Project study costs will not exceed the Type I IEPR mandatory trigger. - Life Safety: At this time it does appear the project involves a significant threat to human life or safety assurance since the project objective is the protection of critical infrastructure within the bounds of industrial, commercial, and residential land uses.
+Issues are addressed as follows: - Project Cost: The estimated total Project study costs will not exceed the Type I IEPR mandatory trigger. - Life Safety: The nature and intensity of past flood events indicate that there is a risk for life safety in future events.
 The study team will continue to assess the risk to life safety as more details emerge and the study progresses.
 This information will be used in evaluating the need for Type I and II IEPR. - Public Dispute: The Project will not likely involve significant public debate based on its size, nature, effects, economics, or environmental consequences.
-The without project environmental and economic consequences is significant and would have an adverse impact to those within the MILS protected area.
+The without project environmental and economic consequences is significant and would have an adverse impact to the community.
 Public support is expected to be high as a result. - Request by Governor: There has not been a request to study this project by a State Governor or an affected state. - Novel Methods: It is not likely this study will implement novel methods, innovative materials or techniques, contain precedent-setting methods or models, or present conclusions likely to change current practice.
 The formulation, evaluation, and design of all study measures and alternatives will be performed using standard practices and methods. - Redundancy, Resiliency, or Unique Construction Sequencing: This study is not likely to require unusual redundancy, resiliency, or unique construction sequencing.
 The formulation, design, and construction of all measures and alternatives will be performed using standard practices and methods, which include provisions for redundancy, resiliency, and robustness, where necessary. - Environmental Considerations: It is assumed that the Project would result in no significant adverse impacts to the environment and an Environmental Impact Statement would not be required.
 Actions which require placement of material into wetlands would require additional evaluation and analyses for mitigation.
-It is expected this will be minimal, if any, and opportunities exist to fully minimize and mitigate any disturbance. - Economic Considerations: At this time there is a low risk of error and/or minimal consequences to planning, design, or construction regarding structure values, structure elevations, depth-damage curves, project costs, or project feasibility. - d.
+It is expected this will be minimal, if any, and opportunities exist to fully minimize and mitigate any disturbance. - Economic Considerations: At this time there is a low risk of error and/or minimal consequences to planning, design, or construction regarding structure values, structure elevations, depthdamage curves, project costs, or project feasibility. - d.
 In-Kind Contributions.
 Products and analyses provided by non-Federal sponsors as in-kind services are subject to District Quality Control (DQC) and ATR, similar to any products developed by USACE.
 No in-kind products are anticipated for the decision documents at this time.